 There's nothing happening out there.

-I know people are watching and and following and Twitter's exploding, and you know, Michael Wolf has a a new book coming out.
+And, you know, Michael Wolf has a new book coming out.

-What does it mean, Bannon and and Trump?
+What does it mean, Bannon and Trump?

 I honestly am so not into palace intrigue.

-Now, I'm friends with many people within the you know that I've known in the Trump campaign, people that I know that work in the White House.
+Now, I'm friends with many people within the, you know, that I've known in the Trump campaign, people that I know that work in the White House.

 I tried to tell this to that New York Times Sunday magazine reporter guy, and I said it over and over again.